manueldelgado/substack2hugo/README.md

 - This version enhances functionality by generating **SEO-optimized titles, descriptions, and keywords** for each blog post using **OpenAI GPT-4.1**.
 - The process is now divided into **three steps**:

+> [!IMPORTANT]
+> If you are not interested in generating descriptions or keywords and the existing title works just fine for you (or are unable/unwilling to use the OpenAI API), you might be more interested in the [v1.0.0 version](https://github.com/manueldelgado/substack2hugo/releases/tag/v1.0.0), which does not bother with those enhancements.

 ### 1. Create the Batch File

 Use the `generate-batch` module to create a `posts2upload.jsonl` file.
 This file contains the prompts (the original Substack HTML posts combined with a prompt template) to be processed by the OpenAI API.